FAQs About Liability Coverages

 4. What is excess coverage?

-For example you could have $1 million per any occurrence, $2 million aggregate per year, and then add $1 million excess which allows you a maximum of $2 million to be paid on any one occurrence, and a maximum of $3 million aggregate paid in any one year.
+For example, you could have $1 million per occurrence, $2 million aggregate per year, and then add $1 million excess which allows you a maximum of $2 million to be paid on any one occurrence, and a maximum of $3 million aggregate paid in any one year.

 top